-Ductless mini split heat pumps are beautifully efficient, providing consistent room comfort in both small and large living areas.
-The mini split system is comprised of two components; a condenser, housing the compressor situated outside of the home and an air-handling unit, traditionally, which is outfitted inside.
-The air handler is roughly three feet long by one and a half feet high.
-These systems make great retrofit add-ons to houses that already have “non-ducted” heating systems, such as hydronic (hot water heat), space heaters, or radiant panels.
-Likewise, ductless mini split heat pumps are ideal for additions or finished basements where extending or installing distribution ductwork isn't a viable option.
+You'll be happy to hear you don't have to tear apart your home to get efficient heating and cooling.
+Ductless mini splits make great retrofit add-ons to houses that already have “non-ducted” heating and cooling systems, such as hydronic (hot water heat), space heaters, or radiant panels.
+Likewise, ductless mini split heat pumps are ideal for additions or finished basements where extending or installing ductwork isn't a viable option.

-You’ll be happy to hear you don’t have to tear apart your home in order to get intelligent heating.
-Whether your home isn't compatible with traditional HVAC systems or you're simply looking at all your options for an efficient home heating system, the benefits of ductless heat pumps are worth exploring.
+Whether your home isn't compatible with traditional HVAC systems or you're simply looking at all your options for an efficient home heating and cooling system, ductless heat pumps are a great option.

 QUICK & EASY INSTALLATION

-Typically, the coupling of the indoor and outdoor units requires only a 3-inch hole through the conduit wall.
+Typically, the coupling of the indoor and outdoor units requires only a three-inch hole through the conduit wall.
 That means homeowners don't have to worry about rebuilding walls around the ductwork or losing any valuable square footage.
-Overall, the installation process is much less disruptive on your daily routine with many units up and running in as little as a day or two.
-This ease of installation is part of what makes split type air conditioners such a good solution for replacing for window units.
+Overall, the installation process is much less disruptive to your daily routine, with many units up and running in as little as a day or two.
+This ease of installation is part of what makes split-type air conditioners such a good solution for replacing window units.

 INCREASED ENERGY EFFICIENCY

-Overall, ductless units give homeowners much more control of their heating system.
+Overall, ductless mini splits give homeowners much more control of their heating system.
 Individual air-handling units work in “zones,” meaning homeowners can adjust the system to heat certain rooms only when they’re occupied, instead of constantly heating the entire home.
 You can also choose from customizable features like timers and built-in sleep functions to minimize utility costs each month.

 Learn more about ducted vs. ductless mini split systems.